 5.2.2 Potential solutions

 Following are the solution for MnS requirements for level 4 for RAN NE deployment which needs to be added in TS 28.100[4].
-The RadioNetworkExpectation defined in TS 28.312[2] can be used as the intent expectation for delivering RAN NE(s).
+The RadioNetworkExpectation defined in TS 28.312[5] can be used as the intent expectation for delivering RAN NE(s).
 A radio subnetwork can contain one or multiple RAN NE(s).
 The attribute "coverageTACContext", "pLMNContext", "nRFqBandContext" and "rATContext" in ObjectContext can be used as expected radio setting parameters for delivering RAN NE(s).
 The attribute "weakRSRPRatioTarget", "lowSINRRatioTarget", "aveULRANUEThptTarget" and "aveDLRANUEthptTarget" in ExpectationTarget can be used as expected network capacity and performance targets for delivering RAN NE(s).
-The expected transport setting parameters for delivering RAN NE(s) is missing in RadioNetworkExpectation in investigated in TS 28.312[2] and can be used.
+The expected transport setting parameters for delivering RAN NE(s) is missing in RadioNetworkExpectation in TS 28.312[5] but it is investigated in TR 28.912[16] and can be used.